Certification by Coat Types

 Title and Rank

-The score determines the title and rank for the professional on a specific trim style in a coat type category.
+The score determines the professional's title and ranks on a specific trim style in a coat type category.